Ben Sasse

-Benjamin Eric Sasse (/ˈsæs/ SASS-'; born February 22, 1972) is an American politician.
-He represented Nebraska in the United States Senate from 2015 to 2023, resigning to become the 13th president of the University of Florida from February 2023 to July 2024.
+Benjamin Eric Sasse (/ˈsæs/ SASS-'; born February 22, 1972) is an American politician and academic administrator.
+He represented Nebraska in the United States Senate from 2015 to 2023, resigning to become the president of the University of Florida.
 He is a member of the Republican Party.
+A critic of Donald Trump, Sasse is one of seven Republican senators who voted to convict Trump of incitement of insurrection in his second impeachment trial.

 Born in Plainview, Nebraska, Sasse studied at Harvard University, St. John's College, and Yale University.
-He has taught at the University of Texas and served as an assistant secretary in the U.S. Department of Health and Human Services in the George W. Bush administration.
+He taught at the University of Texas and served as an assistant secretary in the U.S. Department of Health and Human Services in the George W. Bush administration.
 In 2010, Sasse was named the 15th president of Midland University in Fremont, Nebraska.

-In 2014, Sasse ran for a vacant seat in the U.S. Senate.
-He defeated Democratic nominee David Domina, 65% to 31%.
-In 2020, Sasse was reelected.
-On February 13, 2021, Sasse was one of seven Republican senators to vote to convict Donald Trump of incitement of insurrection in his second impeachment trial.

-Sasse resigned from the U.S. Senate on January 8, 2023, to succeed Kent Fuchs as president of the University of Florida.
-On July 18, 2024, he announced his surprise resignation from the position effective July 31, 2024, citing his wife's health issues.
-After his resignation, it was revealed that Sasse had spent an unusual amount of money as president of the University of Florida, much of which went to lucrative consulting contracts and high-paid, remote positions for his former staffers and GOP allies.
+Sasse was elected to the U.S. Senate in 2014 and was re-elected in 2020.
+He resigned from the Senate in January 2023 to become president of the University of Florida.
+Sasse resigned his position at the University in July 2024, citing his wife's health issues.
+In December 2025, he announced that he had been diagnosed with terminal pancreatic cancer.

 Early life and education

 Sasse was born on February 22, 1972, in Plainview, Nebraska, the son of Gary Lynn Sasse, a high school teacher and football coach, and Linda Sasse.
 He graduated from Fremont Senior High School in 1990 and was valedictorian of his class.

 Sasse graduated from Harvard College in 1994 with a bachelor's degree in government.
-He also studied at the University of Oxford during the fall of 1992 on a junior year abroad program.
+He also studied at the University of Oxford during the fall of 1992 on a junior-year-abroad program.
 In 1998, Sasse earned a Master of Arts in liberal studies from the Graduate Institute at St. John's College.
 He earned a Master of Arts, Master of Philosophy, and, in 2004, a PhD in history from Yale University.
 His dissertation was directed by Jon Butler and Harry Stout.
+Sasse's doctoral dissertation, "The Anti-Madalyn Majority: Secular Left, Religious Right, and the Rise of Reagan's America", won the Theron Rockwell Field and George Washington Egleston Prizes.

 In 2000, The Mustard Seed Foundation selected Sasse as a Harvey Fellow.
-Sasse's doctoral dissertation, "The Anti-Madalyn Majority: Secular Left, Religious Right, and the Rise of Reagan's America", won the Theron Rockwell Field and George Washington Egleston Prizes.